joeavanzato/omni/README.md

 Tools have dependencies - for example, you can download 3 different versions of most EZTools like PECmd - targeting .NET 4, 6 and 9 respectively - in most situations, investigators first collect raw evidence then have a standardized processing setup where the data can be parsed.

 If we really wanted to, we could copy all 3 versions of an EZTool to the target, write a PowerShell script that determines which version of .NET exists then execute the appropriate version.
 We could also just write a command that ZIPs up all Prefetch files on the target and brings them back to our machine for analysis.
 Or deploy KAPE as discussed above to do this for us.

+### File Sizes

+Keep in mind - every configuration executed means more data to collect from a target host - if we target 1000 devices and each devices produces 5 megabytes, we have 5 gigabytes to pickup - not a massive number but this can easily grow exponentially if we execute a configuration that produces a large amount of data.

+This is something to consider when you are building a configuration file that meets your needs and requirements - remove those that are unnecessary for your usecase to reduce overall data volume.